mbonazzoli/SpaceWanderer/README.md

 ## Conclusion

 Happy exploring!
 The developers hope you have a good time.
-Please contact us at dhan@macalester.edu with any questions!
+Please contact us at mbonazzoli@macalester.edu with any questions!

 The Development Team
+(Matthew Bonazzoli, Andy Han, Haimeng Zhang, Garret Goodstein)